 Population: 1.2 million

-Controlled by: Interplanetary Cooperative Administration
+Controlled by: DRT

-The Major Factions at Work on Titan
+Major Factions on Titan

-The Interplanetary Cooperative Administration (ICA):
+The Interplanetary Cooperative Administration (ICA)

 Notes:

-With its the start of the ICA's first council session in early 2052, a standard was set that has lasted more than two centuries, despite the turbulence of the Long Fall and the recent turmoil of the Frontier Wars, wherein the organization legislates, mediates, and arbitrates all commercial and political affairs beyond Earth, at least in theory
+With its the start of the ICA's first council session in early 2052, a standard was set that has lasted more than two centuries, despite the turbulence of the Long Fall and the recent turmoil of the Frontier Wars, wherein the organization legislates, mediates, and arbitrates all commercial and political affairs beyond Earth, at least in theory.

 Notes: